Inau: Description

-To make inau, the bark of a branch is first peeled and then a knife called an "inawke-makiri" is repeatedly used to shave the wood into thin curled strips that form a tuft.
+To make inau, the bark of a branch is first peeled and then a knife called an inawke-makiri is repeatedly used to shave the wood into thin curled strips that form a tuft.
 Inau are usually anywhere from 5 in to 1 ft in length.
 There are several different types of inau, all with different variations in length and thickness depending on purpose.
 Certain types of wood were also used depending on the inau's purpose.
 Willow was exclusively used for offerings to good kamuy, and is preferred for this purpose, although a few other woods could be used if necessary.
-These inau tend to be close to a foot long.
+These inau tend to be about 1 ft long.
 Conversely, inau made to repel illnesses and evil spirits (called wen inau) were typically made from alder, and are usually around 8 in long.
 Some inau also have wings attached to them, although it is unclear exactly what function they served.
 The number of wings varies by region; Ainu from southern Hokkaido typically made them with nine wings, while further north they were made with six or seven.
 Inau also have shavings attached to them.
-Most point upwards, although chiahorokakepe or chehorokakep (Ainu チアホロカケペ or チェホロカケㇷ゚, literally "the thing shaven backward") have them pointed downward, making them very distinct from other inau.
-In addition, certain kinds of inau, such as Chikube-ni inau, are equipped with spears.
+Most point upwards, although chiahorokakepe or chehorokakep (チアホロカケペ or チェホロカケㇷ゚, literally 'the thing shaven backward') have them pointed downward, making them very distinct from other inau.
+In addition, certain kinds of inau – such as Chikube-ni inau – are equipped with spears.